What is a hotel direct booking?

 Direct bookings are always at the top of a hotelier’s mind.
-The higher percentage of bookings that come direct through a hotel’s website the better.
+The higher the percentage of bookings that come direct through a hotel website the better.

-Investigating the barriers that stop customers booking direct and creating strategies that remove them is a never-ending but necessary battle.
+Investigating the barriers that stop customers booking directly and creating strategies that remove them is a never-ending but necessary battle.

 Common problem areas include: